CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 and add deliverables and tests to the automated testing system (see :ref:`continuous-integration`).

-You will need to show some of your test code to the demonstrators at the marking session.

-The markers may also examine the log file kept by git to verify that you collaborated effectively with your lab group partner.

 .. tip::

    To deliver on a Task, you will often want to implement more functions